korakoss/minicompiler/NOTES.md

 # Next steps (XII.10 prolly)

-- add support for signed integers
-    - mostly a lexing issue i think -- need to parse the pattern -[intliteral]
-- add _break_ and _continue_
+- add _continue_

 # Prob easy but not that necessary
 - add commenting -- eg //
 - add __print__
     - esp. because echo $? chops off at 256, but generally nice for debugging
+- add support for signed integers
+    - mostly a lexing issue i think -- need to parse the pattern -[intliteral]

 # Cleaning up before the storm